 ^{} Completion of an approved certificate may range in credit.
 It will be transferred as block credit to the program to meet the minimum requirements for completing an Associate Degree.
 Students must complete at least 25% of the program requirements at Carrington College.

 [†]Online general education course.

 ^{††}This curriculum fulfills course prerequisites for application to Carrington College's Dental Hygiene program.
+Note: Course descriptions begin on page 156.

 Program Requirements - Boise